kirbyjp/SVET/theory/theory.md

 **Cross references:** See Sec.
 4.4 The Node Ledger for the local partition identity; Sec.
 4.5 Boundary Ledger and Tests for interface experiments; Sec.
 11 Computational Implementation Layer for logging and simulation protocols; Sec.
 13 Predictions and Falsifiable Tests for experimental calibration plans.

-### 2.7 Incoherent Channel (H) — Definition and Manifestations
-### 2.71 Coherence-Strain and Coherence-Shedding
-When a pattern moves through regions of high utilization, its degradation proceeds through two stages:

-* **Coherence-Strain ($S$):** The accumulation of coherent update demand on the local node network.
-As the incoming load ($S$) increases relative to the available budget ($B$), the local resolution latency increases.
-* **Coherence-Shedding ($\Delta H$):** When the local processing capacity is exceeded, the pattern undergoes a shedding event.
-Unresolvable exactions are rejected and fall out of the coherent ledger, collapsing into incoherent excitations ($\Delta H$), observed macroscopically as heat.

-**Statement (SVET):**
-In SVET, **H** denotes *incoherent energy* — energy that has left the coherent propagation channel and no longer carries directional phase information.
-Heat is one possible macroscopic manifestation of H, but H is a substrate‑level category that can produce multiple physical outcomes depending on the local material and boundary physics.

-**Definition:**
-- **H (incoherent flux)** = coherent flux that has lost directional consistency due to cadence mismatch, strain overload, budget exhaustion, or internal scattering.
-- Formally, a coherence → incoherence transition occurs when the local load and cadence demand exceed adjacency’s capacity to maintain phase alignment:

-\[
-\text{If}\quad \text{Strain} \; \lor \; \text{CaBS demand} \;>\; \text{Adjacency coherence capacity} \quad\Rightarrow\quad \text{Coherent}\;\to\;\text{Incoherent (H)}
-\]

-**Possible macroscopic manifestations of H:**
-- **Thermal phonons (heating)** — incoherent energy couples to lattice vibrations.
-- **Photochemistry / UV curing** — incoherent energy drives chemical bond rearrangements.
-- **Fluorescence / radiative decay** — incoherent excitations re‑emit photons at shifted energies.
-- **Photoelectric emission** — incoherent energy ejects electrons from material.
-- **Structural failure (plastic deformation, fracture)** — coherent stress patterns collapse into incoherent modes that manifest as mechanical damage.
-- **Other sinks** — any process that accepts incoherent energy (e.g., metastable trapping, nonradiative decay).

-**Why this distinction matters (SVET advantages):**
-- **Unified mechanism:** Optical decoherence, heating, chemical reactions, and mechanical failure are all instances of the same substrate event: loss of coherence.
-- **Predictive accounting:** CaBS ledger predicts how much energy remains coherent vs. how much becomes H; the material determines the sink.
-- **Falsifiable signatures:** The partitioning ratio (coherent : incoherent) at interfaces and under pump conditions yields measurable predictions (e.g., reflected fraction, fluorescence yield, temperature rise).

-**Practical mapping for experiments and simulations:**
-- Track **coherent flux** and **H accumulation** separately in simulations.
-- Report H as an energy flux into the incoherent channel; then map H to specific observables using material response models (phonon coupling constants, cross sections for photoemission, reaction rates, etc.).
-- Use pump‑probe and calorimetric experiments to measure the coherent/incoherent partition and validate CaBS predictions.

-**Suggested placement in theory.md:**
-- Add this subsection as **2.7** (Ontology) and cross‑reference in Sections **4 (Flux Algebra)**, **5 (Emergent Wave Mechanics)**, **10 (Material Response & Dispersion)**, and **12 (Predictions)**.
-- Use the phrase **“H = incoherent (decohered) flux”** consistently throughout the document; reserve the word “heat” for specific thermodynamic outcomes of H.

-**Concise summary line (for tables/Excel):**
-`H = incoherent flux (decohered energy); heat is one manifestation; other sinks include photochemistry, fluorescence, photoelectric emission, and mechanical failure.`

 ### 2.8 Topology of the Node Network
 Because the update rules rely solely on fixed local adjacency, the global topology of the node network remains unconstrained.
 Permissible configurations include:
 * A torus or hypertorus
 * A finite bubble
 * A compact manifold